awsdocs/amazon-transcribe-developer-guide/doc_source/key-management.md

 # Key management<a name="key-management"></a>

 Amazon Transcribe works with AWS Key Management Service \(KMS\) to provide enhanced encryption for your data\.
 Amazon S3 already enables you to encrypt your input audio when creating a transcription job\.
-Integration with KMS enables you to encrypt the output of the [StartTranscriptionJob](API_StartTranscriptionJob.md) operation\.
+Integration with KMS enables you to encrypt the output of the [StartTranscriptionJob](API_StartTranscriptionJob.md) API\.

 If you don't specify a customer master key \(CMK\), the output of the transcription job is encrypted with the default Amazon S3 key \(SSE\-S3\)\.